StarIitNova/Sakura/README.md

 You can report bugs in the issues tab of github, but I won't accept any pull requests at the moment.

+There is currently no bug report format, but please make it logical.

 ## License

 Sakura is licensed under the MIT license, see license.txt for more information.